 - Students are solely responsible for transportation and housing needs associated with their clinical training placement.

 Professional Program Application and Admission Requirements

 The professional program admits one cohort of students a year.
-All prospective students should submit completed applications from September 1st to January 15th.
+Except for EAMLSP students, all prospective students should submit completed applications from September 1st to December 31st of the preceding year for which an applicant seeks admission.
 Students can download application instructions and the application forms from URL http://www.oit.edu/portland-metro/academics/degrees/medical-laboratory-science/how-to-apply.